ellmau/ellmau.github.io_old/_pages/about.md

 I am a postdoctoral researcher in the Knowledge-based Systems group of Prof. Dr. [Markus Krötzsch](https://iccl.inf.tu-dresden.de/web/Markus_Kr%C3%B6tzsch) at TU Dresden.
 I received both, my B.Sc. in "Medicine and Computer Science" in 2009, as well as my diploma in "Computational Intelligence" in 2012, at the Vienna University of Technology.
 In 2018 I defended my doctoral thesis "Multi-Context Reasoning in Continuous Data-Flow Environments" which has been supervised by Prof. [Gerhard Brewka](http://www.informatik.uni-leipzig.de/~brewka/) at Leipzig University.

 My research interests are knowledge representation, logic programming, rule-based reasoning, multi-context reasoning, nonmonotonic reasoning, and (abstract) argumentation theory.

+My practical and technical interests are currently mainly focused on programming [Rust](https://rust-lang.org) and on having a robust production-system, based on [NixOS](https://nixos.org) with flakes.
+I tend to keep a couple of projects on GitHub private, but I am open to invite people if they inform me about their interest.
+Currently I have the following shareable repositories:
+* My `NixOS` configuration
+* The `AoC 2021` solutions to every part of all 25 puzzles of the problems given for [2021](https://adventofcode.com/2021)